ldv-klever/klever/docs/dev.rst

 A lot of usefull documentation for developing Django projects as well as for general using of the PyCharm IDE is available at the official `PyCharm documentation site <https://www.jetbrains.com/pycharm/documentation/>`_.

+Run cloud tools in PyCharm
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+To be able to solve tasks on your machine you need to run Klever client-controller and native scheduler tools.
+Follow the steps:

+#.
+First install all requirements and prepare configuration properties according to the installation documentation.
+   Do it after you have working Omega server.

+#.
+Run client-controller.
+Use script :file:`Cloud/bin/client-controller` and prepared client-controller configuration
+   file as the first argument.
+If you would turn on web-UI in configuration and place necessary files in the consul directory you will get a visualization of all checks at *http://localhost:8500/ui*.

+#.
+Run native scheduler after you have running controller and Omega server.
+Run script :file:`Cloud/bin/scheduler` with
+   the scheduler configuration file as a single argument.

+#.
+Check out at client-controller consul web-UI that all checks are passing now.